 Well-organized structure easy online course navigation: moving between lesson sections (including the START SECTION button) and getting back to a lesson when they want.

 For example, the START SECTION button changes to CONTINUE SECTION when a student already watched it.

-Knowing what is meant by online courses is crucial when trying to create a well-structured online course.
+Knowing the types of online courses is crucial when trying to create a well-structured online course.

 Looking to learn more about online courses?
 Check out our The Best Way to Start with Online Courses article.

-- How to Create an Online Course: The 5 Easy Steps
+- 5 Quick Steps to Create an Online Course: Guide

 What is meant by online courses?

 It is an online course that can be created and viewed using a digital device such as a laptop, tablet, or mobile.
 It can done be via a website or an app.

 What is a purpose of an online course?